brogan89/unity-tools/README.md

 # Unity Tools

-Collection of scripts that are useful for Unity projects
+Collection of common scripts that I use for my Unity projects.
+Feel free to use them too.

 # Features
 - Extension Methods - A collection of various useful extension methods